 health, and bringing in revenue.

 According to the Georgetown Climate Center, TCI New Jersey can help reduce

 regional pollution by 63 percent, prevent more than 1,000 pollution-related

 deaths, and generate $10 billion in reduced health costs.

 Over 100 elected officials from New Jersey have already signed an Elected Officials to Protect America - New Jersey letter to Governor Murphy urging him to join the final TCI Memorandum of Understanding that will be completed later this year.
 According to the results of a poll conducted by The Nature Conservancy 79 percent of voters questioned support New Jersey joining TCI.

 “It’s not surprising that citizens across the state support this common-sense program.
 TCI is an unique opportunity to wean our way off of fossil fuels while growing jobs.
-Making our cities better places to live and work will create more vibrant healthier local economies and inclusive communities,” said Essex County Freeholder President Brendan Gill, Co-Chair of the Elected Officials to Protect America/New Jersey.
+Making our cities better places to live and work will create more vibrant healthier local economies and inclusive communities,” said Essex County Commissioner President Brendan Gill, Co-Chair of the Elected Officials to Protect America/New Jersey.

 Essex County Commissioner President – Brendan W. Gill